What does the US and China outlook mean for investors?

 Source: Bloomberg LP, Ascalon.

-What is the catalyst for reacceleration?
+What is the catalyst for re-acceleration?

 The US economy has proven resilient.
 That has supported risk sentiment.
 But the US equity market is pricing double digit earnings growth next year.
 That will require more than resilience.
 It will need global growth to reaccelerate.
-The reacceleration needs to come from somewhere.
+The re-acceleration needs to come from somewhere.
 US and China are obvious sources to consider.
-Table 1 shows some potential outcomes of the recent China announcements and US election.
+Table 1 shows some potential outcomes of the recent China announcements and the US election.

-Table 1: Impact on Economic fundamentals.
+Table 1: Impact on economic fundamentals

 Source: Ascalon.